saxenajahanvi999-byte/ai-product-description-generator/README.md

 ## Solution
 This project uses generative AI to convert structured product attributes into clear and engaging product descriptions.
 The tool helps automate content creation and maintain consistent product information across listings.

+## How It Works

+1. User inputs product attributes such as name, category, and key features.
+2. A structured prompt is created for the AI model.
+3. The AI generates a clear and engaging product description.
+4. The generated output can be used directly in e-commerce product listings.

 ## Example Input
 Product Name: Wireless Bluetooth Headphones
 Category: Electronics